 Utilities, food, transportation, and housing are all low in Tallahassee, which makes this an appealing spot for couples trying to live on a budget.
 Two universities offer recreational opportunities and other services, including Florida State University's senior program, Olli.

-Florida's capital also has two renowned hospitals and urban living without being too overwhelming.
-As an added bonus, sparkling gulf beaches are only 22 miles away.
+Florida's capital also boasts two renowned hospitals and offers urban living without being overwhelming.
+As an added bonus, sparkling Gulf beaches are only 22 miles away.

 Titusville